plotly/orca/README.md

   which is injected in the head of the app's HTML index file (e.g `<script src="plotly.js"></script>`)
 - `parse` (required, main process) takes in a request body and coerces its options.
-- `render` (required, renderer process) takes options and return image data
+- `render` (required, renderer process) takes options and returns image data
 - `convert` (required, main process) converts image data to output head and body

+Component modules are _just_ plain objects, listing methods.
+Components aren't instantiated, their methods shouldn't depend on any `this`.

 ### Logging